amartincolby/Rust-Quick-Guide/README.md

     Ownership.

     In Rust, every value has an "owner".
 An owner is also known as an identifier since only through the identifier can a value be accessed.
 When an owner goes out of scope, such as when a function completes, the value is "dropped" from memory.
 Rust does this automatically, but also supports an explicit "drop" command.
 Again, if coming from C++, all of this should be familiar through what is known as RAII, but unlike C++, Rust does this automaically and by default.
 If you write good, simple Rust, you will very likely never have to concern yourself with the cleanup process.
 C and C++ engineers will like that, but it is TypeScript engineers who should take most note, because it means that Rust can _feel_ garbage collected, making it much more approachable.

-    That said, Rust's system of ownership can be a little confusing, and the compile errors that it produces can sometimes seem strange.
-But before that, let us go over the basics. */
+That said, Rust's system of ownership can be restricting, confusing, and the compile errors that it produces can sometimes seem strange.

+    But before that,
+    let us go over the basics. */

     let catcher_in_the_rust = "Holden Caulfield";